rubysherpas/paranoia/README.md

 # has_many :widgets, dependent: :delete_all is unchanged, hard-deletes w/o callbacks
 ```

+Note that hard-deletion doesn't cascade -- if your User class `has_many
+widgets, dependent: destroy!` and Widget `has_many components, dependent:
+destroy`, the latter will be soft-deleted when the User is destroyed.
+In this
+case, you should add a `:through` relationship to in the original object.

 ## License

 This gem is released under the MIT license.